Why Preparing for Ayahuasca Ceremonies Matters

-How we prepare our body and mind in the weeks and months before an ayahuasca retreat can make a significant difference in the experience during ceremony, and the lasting results received.
-The ayahuasca diet is an important part of this preparation.
-The cleaner the body is when we arrive, the sooner ayahuasca can get to deep healing.
+How we prepare our body and mind in the weeks leading up to an ayahuasca retreat can significantly impact both the ceremony experience and the long-term results.
+The ayahuasca preparation diet is a crucial part of this process.
+The cleaner your body, the faster the medicine can begin working at deeper levels of healing.

-Working with ayahuasca requires a special diet to prepare your body, mind and spirit to receive the healing energy of the medicinal brew.
-The ayahuasca diet we follow at the Hummingbird Center is consistent with Amazon traditions for healing.
-Diet and healthy eating are essential components of your preparation for working with plant medicines.
+Working with ayahuasca requires a special dieta to prepare your body, mind, and spirit to receive the full healing potential of the medicine.
+The dieta followed at the Hummingbird Center aligns with traditional Amazonian practices and is an essential part of your preparation for ceremony.

-The cleaner your body and system are when you arrive on an ayahuasca retreat, the more beautiful and more productive your time with the medicine can be.
-To get the most from your time with ayahuasca, please abstain from the following foods both before and after your retreats::
+The cleaner your body is when you arrive, the more productive, insightful, and beautiful your experiences with ayahuasca can be.
+To receive the greatest benefit from your retreat, please follow the guidelines below both before and after your stay:

 Two Weeks Before and After